SoftwareHeritage/swh-web/docs/uri-scheme-browse-origin.rst

 .. http:get:: /browse/origin/(origin_id)/ts/(timestamp)/log/

-    HTML view that produces a display of revisions history heading to the last revision found during a specific visit (identified by its timestamp) of a SWH origin.
+    HTML view that produces a display of revisions history heading to the last revision found during a visit of a SWH origin closest to the provided timestamp.
-    In other words, it shows the commit log associated to a specific visit (identified by its timestamp) of a SWH origin.
+    In other words, it shows the commit log associated to a visit of a SWH origin. closest to a provided timestamp.

     The following data are displayed for each log entry: